This post belongs to the Trello tribute with Phoenix Framework and React series.

 will also automatically restart it again with a new empty map.
 Cool, isn't it?
 Now

-that we have setup everything let's beging with adding members to the Monitor
+that we have setup everything let's beging with adding members to the `Monitor`'s state map.

 For this we need to add both the client function and it's server callback handler: